 The Bass School of Music will accept transfer credit for music or related courses in which the student has a grade of C (2.000) or higher from institutions that are accredited by NASM.
-For further information on scholastic and admission audition dates, call the coordinator of student services at (405) 208-5980.
+For further information on scholastic and admission audition dates, contact the coordinator of student services.